c29park/CounterProject/README.md

    sine/cosine lookup tables so each 4D rotation plane can spin at its own speed and phase.
-3. Every pixel evaluates the projected position of all 16 vertices, performs a pair of perspective divides, and checks whether the active pixel lies on one of the hypercube vertices.
+3. Every pixel evaluates the projected position of all 16 vertices, performs a pair of perspective divides, and checks whether the active pixel lies on any of the hypercube edges or vertices.
-4. During active video the RGB outputs are updated with the vertex dot color;
-   blanking intervals force the outputs to black.
+4. During active video the RGB outputs update with the color-coding rules (vertices → white, w-edges → lime, other edges → cyan); blanking intervals force the outputs to black.

 ## Simulating